What matters to you.

 Editor-in-Chief and Executive Producer of FRONTLINE

-Raney Aronson-Rath is the Editor-in-Chief and Executive Producer of FRONTLINE, PBS’ flagship investigative journalism series, produced at GBH in Boston.
-She is a leading voice on the future of journalism, cementing FRONTLINE’s reputation as a source of trustworthy investigative journalism.
+Raney Aronson-Rath is an Oscar-winning producer and the Editor-in-Chief and Executive Producer of FRONTLINE, PBS’ flagship investigative journalism documentary series produced at GBH in Boston.
+She also leads the GBH Documentary Unit, which includes FRONTLINE, NOVA, and AMERICAN EXPERIENCE.
+She is a voice on the future of journalism and has cemented FRONTLINE’s reputation as trustworthy source.

-She has expanded FRONTLINE’s reporting capacity , spearheaded an initiative to bolster local journalism in news deserts , and guided FRONTLINE’s evolution from a longstanding documentary series to a multi-platform journalism organization committed to uncovering vital stories and telling them in new ways.
+She has expanded FRONTLINE’s reporting capacity, leading an initiative to bolster local journalism in news deserts, and guided FRONTLINE’s evolution from a longstanding documentary series to a multi-platform journalism organization committed to uncovering vital stories and telling them in new ways.
+One such example is the award-winning project Un(re)solved, an examination of a federal effort to grapple with America’s legacy of racist killings.

 FRONTLINE has won every major award in broadcast journalism under Aronson-Rath’s leadership, including Peabody Awards, Emmy Awards, and, in 2019, the first Alfred I. duPont-Columbia Gold Baton to be awarded in a decade.
-FRONTLINE’s reporting on everything from the Syrian conflict to the impact of climate change has been recognized with myriad journalism honors including Overseas Press Club Awards, Scripps Howard Awards, the Nieman Foundation’s Bingham Prize for Investigative Journalism and the Peabody Institutional Award.
+FRONTLINE’s reporting has been recognized with myriad journalism honors including Overseas Press Club Awards, Scripps Howard Awards, the Nieman Foundation’s Bingham Prize for Investigative Journalism and the Peabody Institutional Award.

-In addition to increasing FRONTLINE’s digital footprint, Aronson-Rath has spearheaded FRONTLINE’s expansion into the theatrical documentary space .
-During her tenure, the series won an Academy Award® for 20 Days in Mariupol (2024), and received Academy Award® nominations for Abacus: Small Enough to Jail (2018), For Sama (2020).
+In addition to increasing FRONTLINE’s digital footprint, Aronson-Rath has spearheaded FRONTLINE’s expansion into the theatrical documentary space.
+During her tenure, the series won an Academy Award® for 20 Days in Mariupol (2024), and received Academy Award® nominations for Abacus: Small Enough to Jail (2018) and For Sama (2020).
+In 2021, Aronson-Rath became a member of the Academy of Motion Picture Arts & Sciences.